-Let’s empty our backpacks after a long trip from the Bahamas, Europe, Australia, Hawaii, or your latest travel destination.
-If you’re like me, you would find lots of receipts, informational brochures from the Sagrada Familia in Barcelona and other attractions, business cards from coffee shops I loved and lots of ticket stubs.
+Let’s empty our backpacks after a week of traveling to new places.
+If you’re like me, you would find lots of receipts, informational brochures, business cards from coffee shops I loved, my crumbled boarding passes and lots of ticket stubs.
 If you look at my camera, you’ll find thousands of photos capturing the ins and outs of different cities.
-All these things need a home, am I right?
+All these things need a home.
+Would you like to know how to make a travel journal with all these items and more?
+I lay out my entire process so that you can always look back on travel memories to inspire you to explore the world.

 This post contains affiliate links, which means I may receive some compensation from items purchased – this is at no additional cost to you, and please know that I only recommend products I use and love.